 Last month I worked on upgrading GOV.UK’s biggest application (in terms of code, users and volume of content) from Rails 3 to Rails 4.
-Here’s the monster pull request.
+Here’s the final monster pull request.
 I wish I could say it was a straightforward undertaking.
 In the end, it involved one Rails patch, patches to three other open source libraries, and a lot of sleuthing and debugging.

 There’s a lot you can do to reduce the risk and the pain of the transition from Rails 3 to 4.
 The TL;DR?
 Instead of one big-bang upgrade to Rails 4, try and split the process into lots of mini-upgrades.
 Here’s what I recommend: